 3. SpaceX

 SpaceX is nothing if not ambitious, and despite all the competition from AI IPOs, CEO Elon Musk is targeting the largest IPO ever with SpaceX – an estimated $1.5 trillion.
 The company is best known for its Starlink satellite-based internet service and its rocket launches, but it has more in the pipeline, including plans for AI data centers in space.
 Unlike many IPOs that have come to market in recent years, SpaceX is already profitable.
-A SpaceX public offering could come at a key moment as defense- and space-related companies enjoy particular favor from governments.
-But investors really need to pay attention here to the valuation – which soared from $210 billion in July 2024 to about $800 billion at year-end 2025 – since this surge is due to the company putting its thumb on the scale.
-Here are further details on the SpaceX IPO and what’s going on.

 4. Anduril Industries

 Anduril doubled its annual revenue to about $1 billion in 2024, and more is on the way.
-Last year it inked a new contract with the U.S. Army to produce AR/VR headset for soldiers.
+Last year, it inked a new contract with the U.S. Army to produce an AR/VR headset for soldiers.
 With the potential for greater government spending to modernize defense, Anduril could be a significant beneficiary of the move.

 5. Databricks